mikkelAtVisma/WCFB/index.md

 **Will Code For Beer** is a social event hosted by Visma at offices spread around the globe.
 Bring your colleagues to collaborate in solving entertaining programming problems in return for delicious beer!

-**Will Code For Beer 2022** is planned for 11'th of November 2022 at 15:00 your local time.
+**Will Code For Beer 2022** is planned for 11'th of November 2022 at 15:00 your local time - contest site at: [https://visma-wcfb22.kattis.com/contests/vy4ghe](https://visma-wcfb22f.kattis.com/contests/z8u4ff)

 > An excellent way to challenge your brain, and at the same time have a great time with your colleagues.
 Even though it's a competition, people like to help each other to get the best experience